marcusphillips/boundjs-experimental/README.markdown

 ### Conditionals

-In react, conditionals are achieved purely by way of hiding the nodes through css styling.
+In bound, conditionals are achieved purely by way of hiding the nodes through css styling.
 This way, we don't have to discard the template data, and can easily redisplay it when the input condition changes.

 #### `displayIf(<bool> condition)`:
 Sets the CSS property `display` to `none` if `condition` is false, and back to the default if it is true